Planemakers plot course through trade, Brexit worries to air show deals

 Suppliers will be trying to gauge how far the jetmakers are prepared to go in buying up parts of their supply chain.
 And many in Europe will be discussing how to prepare for a possible ‘hard Brexit’ or a disorderly UK exit form the European Union.

-Sensitive UK choices over international partnerships are also expected to loom large in the defense side of the show.
+Sensitive UK choices over international partnerships are also expected to loom large in the defence side of the show.

-The UK government will set out a combat air strategy with potential repercussions for defense suppliers around the world.
+The UK government will set out a combat air strategy with potential repercussions for defence suppliers around the world.

 It could ignite efforts to develop a successor to the four-nation Eurofighter but is expected to leave open whether Britain would seek to enter a project already underway between France and Germany, or risk a repeat of costly procurement splits.